Manage compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 Automating compute management

 To automate the compute management operations, see Manage compute with Azure functions.

 Each of the scale-out, pause, and resume operations can take several minutes to complete.
 If you are scaling, pausing, or resuming automatically, we recommend implementing logic to ensure that certain operations have completed before proceeding with another action.
-Checking the SQL pool state through various endpoints allows you to correctly implement automation of such operations.
+Checking the dedicated SQL pool (formerly SQL DW) state through various endpoints allows you to correctly implement automation of such operations.